oVirt/ovirt-site/source/feature/gluster-geo-replication.html.md

 #### Geo-Replication Session Details

-With the distributed geo-replication, when a geo-replication session is created for a volume, internally more than one session will be created depends on the type of the volume and where bricks are residing.
+With the distributed geo-replication, when a geo-replication session is created for a volume, internally more than one session will be created depending on the type of the volume and where the bricks are residing.
 This view will list all the individual sessions, their status and Up time.
 Additionally this will also contain the detailed status of the geo-replication session.

 ![](Georepsession4details.png "Georepsession4details.png")